SpenceKonde/ATTinyCore/avr/extras/ATtiny_1634.md

 External Clock        |   Up to 16 MHz |   Up to 16 MHz |   Up to 16 MHz |
 LED_BUILTIN           |        PIN_PC0 |        PIN_PC0 |        PIN_PC2 |

+## Overview

 Unlike most classic ATtiny parts, the 1634 is only spec'ed for maximum clock speed of 12 MHz.
 However experience has shown that it generally works at 16 MHz @ 5V.
 The ATtiny1634R has a more tightly factory calibrated internal oscillator.
 It is otherwise identical, has the same signature, and is interchangible.

+This is one of the last three classic tinyAVRs to be released, and it you can see that they were playing around with the peripherals a bit.

 ### Warning: PB3 does not work as an input unless watchdog timer is running
 This is a design flaw in the chip, as noted in the datasheet errata.
 Additionally, when the "ULP" oscillator (used by the WDT, among other things) is not running, it is "internally pulled down"; phrased more pessimistically, one might say that "if pin is output and high, it will continually draw current even without an external load.
 Definitely don't try to use power-saving sleep mode with PB3 set OUTPUT and HIGH.